Managing Asthma in Japan: A Tourist's Guide to Triggers & Getting Help

 The Calm, Fast Solution: HOTEL de DOCTOR 24

-Instead of panicking, you can get medical help directly from your hotel room.
-HOTEL de DOCTOR 24 is an online doctor Japan service designed to handle this exact emergency.
+Instead of panicking and searching for a “medical clinic near me open now” while short of breath, you can get medical help directly from your hotel room.
+HOTEL de DOCTOR 24 is an online doctor Japan service designed to handle this exact situation.

-- Get a Prescription for Your Inhaler: This is the most critical service.
-After an online doctor consultation, an english speaking doctor can assess your breathing and symptoms.
-If medically necessary, they can issue a prescription for a rescue inhaler (like Salbutamol) or other control medications.
+• Get a Prescription for Your Inhaler: After an online doctor consultation, an English-speaking doctor can assess your breathing and symptoms.
+If medically necessary, they can issue a prescription for a rescue inhaler (like Salbutamol) or other control medications instantly.

-- Convenient for Pediatric Asthma: Traveling with a child who has asthma?
-Finding and visiting a hospital in Japan with a sick child can be incredibly difficult.
-HOTEL de DOCTOR 24 is very convenient because you can receive a consultation from your hotel room, saving you the stress of travel and waiting rooms.
+• Convenient for Pediatric Asthma: Finding and visiting a hospital in Japan with a sick, wheezing child can be incredibly difficult.
+HOTEL de DOCTOR 24 allows you to receive a consultation from your hotel room, saving you the stress of travel.

-- No Travel, No Stress: When you're short of breath, the last thing you should do is travel across a city.
-An online doctor appointment lets you see a doctor online from the calm of your room.
+• No Travel, No Stress: When you're short of breath, the last thing you should do is travel across a city.
+An online doctor appointment lets you see a doctor from the calm of your room.

-- Get a Medical Certificate: If your asthma attack is severe and forces you to cancel flights or tours, the doctor can issue a medical certificate online for your airline and travel insurance.
+• Get a Medical Certificate: If your asthma attack forces you to cancel flights or tours, the doctor can issue a medical certificate online for your airline and travel insurance.

 Breathe easy and enjoy your journey through Japan.